darshan3v/smart-contracts/README.md

 It would also handle business side of things for them to upload and get featured in the Catch Map

+For any user to hold Catch NFT's they have to mandatorily go through the KYC process for Legal Compliances and will be able to create sub-account Eg : username.catchlabs.near

 ```

 ## 3. Market